 - Minimal value: 1 minute

-For any sessions that are launched from the Launchpad (which is the most common use case for Frame for Business/Education accounts), authenticated users can disconnect from a session and reconnect later to the same running session.
-The “idle timeout” setting refers to the amount of time (in minutes) that a session will be kept active after an authenticated user disconnects from the session by closing the application within the session, disconnecting from the gear menu, closing their browser tab, or by getting disconnected due to a network issue.
+For any sessions that are launched from the Launchpad, authenticated users can disconnect from a session and reconnect later to the same running session.
+The Idle Timeout setting refers to the amount of time (in minutes) that a session will be kept active after an authenticated user disconnects from the session by closing Frame App or their browser window (while in session), disconnecting from the Frame gear menu, or by getting disconnected due to a network issue.
 Once the Idle Timeout is reached and the user has not resumed their session, the session will be closed.

 - Default value: 10 minutes